 Construction companies are all pretty desperate about recruiting quantity surveyors, which is an issue not limited to the UK but acute worldwide.
 Some studies have described it as “a global crisis in the surveying profession”.

 Quantity surveyors are responsible for estimating the number of materials required for a building project and their costs over the lifetime of a building project.
 The efficient use of resources is of paramount importance to save money and reduce landfill waste.
 You are an important link between the office and the site, and it is up to you to save money and avoid potentially huge financial penalties levied upon employers who do not comply with environmental regulation.

 It’s a very interesting profession for you to think about, with great recruitment opportunities, attractive salaries (£56k), and a relatively short training phase as it only takes 2 years to complete a Level 3 — Surveying Technician Apprenticeship.

-Starting as a junior quantity surveying can lead to very interesting senior roles, such as commercial manager, contracts manager or head of contracts.
+Starting as a junior quantity surveying can lead to very interesting senior roles with construction skills, such as commercial manager, contracts manager, or head of contracts.

 I hope this has given some indication of the breadth of opportunities available to you in the construction sector, a sector that is in desperate need of young, fresh talent across the board.

-Best of luck securing your first work opportunity!
+Best of luck securing your first work opportunity with the construction skills!